stevecj/carton_db.rb/README.md

 that the database exists and is valid when a call is made that reads or writes data.

-Only instances of database classes maintain any internal state.
-No global internal state is maintained.
+Only instances of database classes maintain any programmatic state.
+No global state is maintained.

 An empty directory is a valid empty database.